DStrix66/david-scholtz.github.io/README.md

    </summary>

   <ul>
-     <li>10 years of experience teaching more than 19 modules in Ethics and Philosphy at:</li>
+     <li>10 years of experience teaching more than 19 modules in Ethics and Philosophy at:</li>
      <ul>
         <li>Biko Centre for Bioethics (Wits Uni.)</li>
         <li>University of Johannesburg</li>